 - developing mathematical models and simulations

 - technical courses and workshops

-If you have a specific research proposal in mind or just want to talk about the possibilities, please get in touch with Emma Perry, Faculty Coordinator.
+If you have a specific research proposal in mind or just want to talk about the possibilities, please get in touch with Rachel Willis, Faculty Coordinator.

 To help with the costs, your project may be eligible for funding as a Knowledge Transfer Partnership.

 "Raydiance has already garnered interest from commercial, academic and government customers as a result of the initial ‘beam delivery fibre’ demonstrations."